-- It's consistent!
+- It's consistent.
 Slow cookers keep a steady temperature throughout their cooking, so you don't need to worry about a fluctuation in heat.
 This is important because brisket is a notoriously tough piece of meat, one that needs to be cooked low and slow.

-- It's hands off!
+- It's hands-off.
 Being able to throw the corned beef into your slow cooker before getting started for the day and having it cook without babysitting is another benefit to using this method.
 It is possible to overcook corned beef in the slow cooker, but it would take a few extra hours for that to happen.
 Stick with the eight hours of cooking time.

 As the name indicates, cabbage is the ultimate pairing when it comes to corned beef.
-I prefer to use green cabbage, because I can find it easily, and it’s the least expensive cabbage to cook with.
-Savoy cabbage is another great option, if you can find it.
+I prefer to use green cabbage because I can find it easily, and it’s the least expensive cabbage to cook with.
+Savoy cabbage is another great option if you can find it.

-The use of carrots in this recipe cuts the bitterness of the cabbage.
+Carrots cut the bitterness of the cabbage.
 A rough chop, leaving pieces that are two inches thick, will leave you with tender carrots that aren’t mushy at the end of cooking.